Quantcast

 STEP 3 - FEEL YOUR BREASTS LAID DOWN

 Next it's time to feel your breasts.
 Whilst you are lying down use your right hand to feel your left breast and vice versa.
 Use a firm circular motion and keep your fingers flat and together.
 Feel the entire breast from top to bottom and side to side, from your collarbone to above your tummy, and you armpit to your cleavage.
-Make sure you feel all of your breast to notice any changes increase the pressure of your touch as you reach the deeper part of your breast.
+Make sure you feel all of your breast to notice any changes and increase the pressure of your touch as you reach the deeper part of your breast.

 STEP 4 - FEEL YOUR BREASTS STANDING OR SITTING

 For the last step, feel your breasts when you're standing or sitting.
 Most women find this easiest whilst they are in the shower.
 Using the same technique as step 3, feel your entire breast tissue again.
 These simple steps will take no more than 5 minutes per day so you can squeeze them into your daytime routine.
 It's important to do this frequently so you can really get to grips with your body and understand what feels normal for you.
+Make it part of your self care routine.

 PLEASE NOTE THAT IF YOU DO FEEL ANY CHANGES MAKE SURE YOU REPORT THOSE CHANGES WITH YOUR GP IMMEDIATELY.